effectfully/inference-in-agda/UnificationInAgda.lagda.md

   _ = refl
 ```

-Finally, note that constructor-headedness is compositional.
+Finally that constructor-headedness is compositional.
 The

       ToVecFun _As _B _n =?= Vec ℕ m -> Vec ℕ m -> Vec ℕ m